 - Muscle biopsy can be diagnostic.

-Dermatomyositis is much easier to diagnose, as the rash and subcutaneous calcification is typical.
+Dermatomyositis is much easier to diagnose, as the rash and subcutaneous calcification are typical.

 - In systemic lupus erythematosus (SLE), the skin over the phalanges is involved and the skin over the metacarpophalangeal joints is spared.
 In dermatomyositis, the reverse is true.